 Takes up a lot of space

-For a French door refrigerator that'll be equally stylish and functional in your kitchen, pick out the Whirlpool WRF555SDFZ (view at AJ Madison).
-This appliance marries the two, thanks to its water dispenser, factory-installed ice maker, and generous amount of space, which can be organized how you like with the inclusion of removable shelving and sliding bins.
-If you'd like to spend less, the LG Electronics LFCS22520S (view at Home Depot) is a great pick with no dispenser.
-However, it does feature a stainless steel exterior.
+For a French door refrigerator that'll be equally stylish and functional in your kitchen, pick the Whirlpool WRF757SDHZ 36-inch Wide French Door Refrigerator.
+This appliance is the perfect marriage of the two, thanks to its water dispenser, factory-installed ice maker, and generous amount of space, which can be organized how you like.
+If you'd like to spend less, Samsung 17.5 cu. ft.
+3-Door French Door Smart Refrigerator offers excellent value.
+Though you’ll sacrifice on capacity, it’s energy-efficient, has a flexible design, and even has an internal ice maker.

 What to Look for in a French Door Refrigerator